 What is Endometriosis?

-It’s when cells that normally grow inside the uterus grow outside of it because the immune system fails to get rid of endometiral tissue.
-Endometriosis tends to run in families so if your mom or sister has endometriosis, there’s a chance you might as well.
+Endometriosis is when cells that normally grow inside the uterus grow outside of it because the immune system fails to get rid of endometrial tissue.
+Endometriosis can run in families, so if you have a grandmother, mother, or sister with endometriosis you may be more likely to be diagnosed.

 The main symptom of endometriosis are;